michalkvasnicak/aws-lambda-graphql/README.md

 ## Usage (Apollo client + subscriptions-transport-ws)

-This library can be used with apollo client without any problems thanks to [AlpacaGoesCrazy's](https://github.com/AlpacaGoesCrazy) [pull request #27](https://github.com/michalkvasnicak/aws-lambda-graphql/pull/27).
+This library can be used with Apollo client without any problems thanks to [AlpacaGoesCrazy's](https://github.com/AlpacaGoesCrazy) [pull request #27](https://github.com/michalkvasnicak/aws-lambda-graphql/pull/27).

 ```console
 yarn add apollo-client subscriptions-transport-ws